 In order to be able to submit the objection within the deadline, the contestant has to collect his result once the discipline has been completed from the scoring office.
+The time stamp of the printed minutes is binding.

 2. The discipline judges